LieuweJ/tic-tac-dojo/NOTES.md

 - The game can be won horizontally

 🚧 WIP
+- The player cannot make a move outside the board

 ⚠️ TODO
 - The game can be won diagonally
-- The game can be won horizontally
 - tie can be determined

 🅿️ PARKED